 Making global local for DC Public School students since 1974

-The Embassy Adoption Program (EAP) is an academic program (offered in partnership with the Washington Performing Arts Society) for 5th and 6th grade DCPS students.
+The Embassy Adoption Program (EAP) is an academic program (offered in partnership with the Washington Performing Arts) for 5th and 6th grade DCPS students.
 This remarkable program is the one that could only happen in a city like DC, and does only happen at DC Public Schools.